Kishan-Patel-dev/AI-Agents/Unit-1-Intro-to-Agents/Actions.md

 4. Different agent types offer various advantages
 5. Code agents provide enhanced flexibility and expressiveness

-## 📚 Next Steps
-In the next section, we will explore Observations to see how agents capture and integrate feedback from their environment.
-After this, we will finally be ready to build our first Agent!

 ---
 *💡 Tip: When designing agent actions, always consider the balance between flexibility and structure.
 The stop and parse approach helps maintain this balance.*